AEB-labs/docs-sap-plugins/docs/General information/migration-of-legacy-authorization-objects/perform-a-manual-migration.md

 On the result list, select all entries and perform the menu function "Auth. objects -> Reassign".
 Enter the new package name and execute the function.

+You can check in table TADIR if the migration was successful.

 | Authorization object list |
 | :------------------------ |
 | ZAEBCMP100                |